- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, the NAS Buffalo DriveStation HD-WL4TU3R1 device combines hardware components, RAID configurations, file systems, network connectivity, and software components to store and manage data efficiently, securely, and accessible to multiple devices within a network.

-Although NAS Drive Station HD-WL4TU3R1 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Drive Station HD-WL4TU3R1 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -